feilab-hust/DORM/README.md

 ## Acknowledgements

 This program was developed using deep learning via PyTorch.
 We also acknowledge the generous contributions of Xintao Wang et al.[1] and Martin Weigert et al.[2].
 You are welcome to use the code or program freely for research purposes.
-If you publish work that benefits from this program, please cite it as "XXX".
 For further inquiries, please contact us at feipeng@hust.edu.cn or chenlongbiao@hust.edu.cn.

 ## References